openstack/puppet-nova/README.md

 Limitations
 -----------

-* Only supports libvirt, xenserver and vmware compute drivers.
+* Supports libvirt, xenserver and vmware compute drivers.
 * Tested on EL and Debian derivatives.

 Development